logzio/logzio-k8s/troubleshooting.md

 ls -ltr /var/log/pods/file_name.log
 ```

-Again, this command will output the file and its symlink.
-For example:
+Again, this command will output the file and its symlink, or example:

 ```shell
 /var/log/pods/file_name.log -> /some/other/path/file.log
 ```

-This directory (`/some/other/path`) is the directory where your log files mounted at the host.
+This directory (`/some/other/path`) is the directory where your log files are mounted at the host.
 You'll need to add that path to your Daemonset.

-#### Step 4 - Add the mount path to your daemonset
+#### Step 4 - Add the mount path to your Daemonset

-1. Open your daemonset in your preffered text editor.
+1. Open your Daemonset in your preffered text editor.

 2. In the `volumeMounts` section, add the following: